What is the legal age to leave a child at home in New Zealand?

 How old does a babysitter need to be?

 A babysitter needs to be at least 14 years old, and should be someone you trust and your children are happy with.
 The babysitter also needs to be capable of providing “reasonable supervision and care“.
-So you would want to make sure if you are getting a 14 year old to baby sit, they have someone to call for help if needed or an adult will check in on them.
+So if you children are younger you would want to make sure if you are getting a 14 year old to baby sit, they have someone to call for help if needed or an adult will check in on them.

-What age can your children choose to leave home?
+What age can your teenager choose to leave home?

 At age 16 a young person can leave home without their parents’ consent, as long as they move into a safe environment.
 Oranga Tamariki can send the young person home if they believe they are at risk.